-Back in March, new policies and procedures for prenatal care and labor & delivery were literally being devised and implemented on the fly.
-Months later, things have “normalized” (HAH) a little bit, but many particulars still remain in flux — and so do variations in practice depending on where you live.
-As information about COVID-19 continues to evolve, hospitals and practices across the country are still revising and updating their protocols regularly.
+Waaayyy back in March — which now feels like approximately seven years ago — new policies and procedures for prenatal care and labor & delivery were literally being devised and implemented on the fly.
+Months later, things have “normalized” (HAH) a little bit, although some particulars still remain in flux — and so do variations in practice depending on where you live.
+As information about COVID-19 continues to evolve and we ride the COVID wave up and down as a nation, hospitals and practices across the country are continuing to revise and update their protocols on an ongoing basis.

-The sad reality is labor and delivery today is entirely different from what anyone would have expected, and it probably will be for a quite a while, on account of COVID-19.
+The sad reality is that labor and delivery today is entirely different from what anyone would have expected, and it probably will be so for quite a while, on account of COVID-19.
 We’re sorry — it’s so sh*tty.
-(Although, you may be in a better place now compared to several weeks/months earlier, when things were escalating rapidly.)

-- Many locations are holding clinic visits only for necessarily in-person tests and screenings, such as ultrasounds and lab work (and are enforcing careful physical distancing measures for any such appointments as well as trying to consolidate those visits for as few encounters as possible — many places are also conducting temperature checks first thing);
+- Some locations are holding clinic visits only for necessary in-person tests and screenings, such as ultrasounds and lab work (and are enforcing careful physical distancing measures for any such appointments as well as trying to consolidate those visits for as few encounters as possible — many places are also conducting temperature checks first thing).

 - The Society for Maternal-Fetal Medicine recommends that no support persons or visitors be allowed to accompany women for in-person prenatal appointments;

-- Some practices have cut certain nonessential prenatal appointments entirely;
+- Some practices have cut a couple/few certain nonessential prenatal appointments entirely;

 - Prenatal education and childbirth classes have moved to the cybersphere.